rdeodoo/odoo-toolbox/code-playbook/README.md

 **For commit message**: it should actually be 72: `git log` (or `tig` etc) are inserting 4 spaces after and before your message, so 72 actually makes it go to 80.
-Also note that your commit title on Github will glitched when exceeding 72 chars.
+Also note that your commit title on GitHub will glitched when exceeding 72 chars.
 The title will be cut with ellipsis.
 Code blocks and links will obviously go over the 72 chars limit.